Emotional (K-Ci and JoJo album)

-Emotional is the fourth studio album by American R&B duo and brothers K-Ci & JoJo, released on November 26, 2002, by MCA Records.
-Recording sessions took place at K-Ci & JoJo's home in Los Angeles, California, during 2002.
-Production was handled by JoJo and several other record producers, including Babyface, Rodney Jerkins, and Mike Smoov, among others.
-It produced two singles: "It's Me" and "This Very Moment," with the latter charting on the US Hot R&B/Hip-Hop Songs.
+Emotional is the fourth studio album by American R&B duo K-Ci & JoJo.
+It was released on November 26, 2002, through MCA Records.
+Recording sessions took place at K-Ci & JoJo's home in Los Angeles during 2002.
+Production was handled by Mike Smoov, Blaq Rose, Craig Brockman, Emanuel Officer, Babyface, Darkchild, Darrell "Delite" Allamby, DeYon Dobson, LaShawn Daniels, The Underdogs and Tim Owens.

-Commercial performance

-The album peaked at number 61 on the US Billboard 200 and number 18 on the Top R&B/Hip-Hop Albums chart.
-It was the first K-Ci & JoJo album to not chart internationally or be certified by the Recording Industry Association of America.
-The second single, "This Very Moment," was featured in the 2003 movie Deliver Us From Eva.
+In the United States, the album peaked at number 61 on the Billboard 200 and number 18 on the Top R&B/Hip-Hop Albums charts.
+It was supported with two singles: "It's Me" and "This Very Moment".
+Its second single made it to number 53 on the US Hot R&B/Hip-Hop Songs and was featured in the 2003 movie Deliver Us from Eva.

-Critical response

-Upon its release, Emotional received mixed reviews from critics.